 I think it must have been dear old Lindsay Kemp who recommended Anello & Davide, so legendary was this historic London firm in the firmament of dance.
 Not only had Anello & Davide made bespoke theatrical footwear for generations, but I believe it was they who had been responsible for adapting the traditional Chelsea boot for The Beatles by the addition of the higher Cuban heel of a flamenco boot.
 Anello & Davide used to be located diagonally opposite English National Opera at the lower end of St Martin’s Lane, but last time I was in London I noticed that the site is now occupied by a ubiquitous coffee shop chain.

 Anello & Davide created the boots I wore on stage which were made from a softened leather in darker, matt colours with a much thinner rubber sole, plus those all-important sweat-proof, non-rust eyelets.
 But the unworn “bowling ball” prototypes have remained in my closet, hoarder that I am, for nigh on forty years.
-“My, my, time do fly” ( – that quote courtesy of bowienet).
+“My, my, the time do fly”.

 66. Gillette Supermax Pro 1300 Hairdryer.

-This hairdryer was found on Google Images, but we’re pretending it’s one of Suzy Ronson’s which accompanied Bowie to the Café de Paris after Ziggy was laid to rest at Hammersmith Odeon.
+This hairdryer was one of Suzy Ronson’s which accompanied me to the Café de Paris after Ziggy was laid to rest at Hammersmith Odeon.
 Suzy suggested I take it to tart myself up in my suite before coming down for the party, but unfortunately the diffuser had become detached somewhere between Hammersmith and Piccadilly - and a diffuser, as any good coiffeur will tell you, is the secret to the fluffy-on-top style that Ziggy wore.
 I washed, dried and re-dried my hair countless times, eventually resorting to lacquer and even soap to combat a bad hair day of near catastrophic proportions.
 Even now, I can’t look at the photographs taken that night without shuddering.